- What is a customer survey?

 What is the general sentiment about our customer service?

-Use Sprinklr Modern Care to get customer feedback that can help you identify issues and improve customer satisfaction
+Use Sprinklr Service to get customer feedback that can help you identify issues and improve customer satisfaction

-With the world’s only unified customer experience management (Unified-CXM) platform, Sprinklr Modern Care makes it easy to create customized, on-brand customer surveys — and then deploy them automatically on any channel, according to your rules.
-Then it integrates all customer responses onto a dedicated survey reporting dashboard that analyzes feedback, measures NPS, and recommends improvements.
+With the world’s only unified customer experience management (Unified-CXM) platform, Sprinklr Service makes it easy to create customized, on-brand customer surveys — and then deploy them automatically on any channel, according to your rules.
+Then it integrates all customer responses onto a dedicated survey reporting dashboard that analyzes feedback, measures net promoter score, and recommends improvements.
 Sprinklr’s customer survey software makes it easy to:

 Add customized questions to pre-built survey templates in minutes, with multi-language support to ensure you can reach all customers in all markets